GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
-Software is much more complicated.
+> ### A beautiful program is like a beautiful theorem: It does the job elegantly.
 >
 > ~ *Butler Lampson*